 Physical therapy and wearing braces can sometimes help.
 Physical and occupational therapists can provide adaptive devices to enable children to feed themselves, write, or use a computer.

 Nusinersen may slightly improve muscle movement and may delay disability and death.
 Nusinersen is injected into the space around the spinal cord.
 Before injecting the drug, doctors often numb the injection site with a small amount of local anesthetic.
-Then they insert a needle between two vertebrae in the lower spine, as is done for a spinal tap (lumbar puncture).
+Then they insert a needle between two vertebrae in the lower spine, as is done for a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture).
 Nusinersen is initially given in four doses over a period of 2 months.
 Then it is given at regular intervals every 4 months.

 Onasemnogene abeparvovec-xioi is used to treat some children under 2 years old.
 Only one dose is given.
-It is given intravenously over 1 hour.
-It appears to help children meet developmental milestones, such as sitting without support, eating, rolling over, and walking independently.
+It is given by vein (intravenously) over 1 hour.
+It appears to help children meet developmental milestones Childhood Development Between the ages of 1 and 13, children's physical, intellectual, and emotional capabilities expand tremendously.
+Children progress from barely tottering to running, jumping, and playing organized... read more , such as sitting without support, eating, rolling over, and walking independently.

 Risdiplam is used to treat adults and children 2 years old and over.
 It is given as a liquid or through a feeding tube once a day.
-It may delay death and reduce the need for mechanical ventilation to help with breathing.
+It may delay death and reduce the need for mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more to help with breathing.

 Drugs Mentioned In This Article